 Dr Brodkey practices at St. Joseph Mercy Hospital in Ann Arbor.
 He evaluates patients at Ann Arbor Spine Center's main office located on the hospital campus and also at a separate pain clinic office in Ann Arbor.

 "Helping a patient in pain requires a careful and thoughtful approach.
 It is important to the spend time getting to know each patient in order to understand their needs.
 Listening is the most important step in the evaluation and requires compassion and understanding.
 It is my goal to accurately diagnose a problem and from that formulate a care plan that provides a comprehensive, yet focused solution.
-Our practice has developed a multidisciplinary approach to the management of pain drawing upon physiatrists, interventional pain physicians, pain psychologists and physicians who specialize in medication management to arrive at a safe, best solution.
 I feel surgery is often a late option in the management of pain and for best outcomes should only utilized under the correct circumstances.
 Deciding on which surgery to perform, whether it is a minimally invasive approach or larger operation, I feel is both based on science and well as it is an art; it has to be planned based on a patient's needs, anatomy, and situation.
 I am a surgeon who exercises conservative judgment and I care about all of my patients."

 Board-Certified Orthopaedic Surgeon

 Fellowship-trained Spine Surgeon